eldendo/aStackLanguage/README.md

 # aStackLanguage

 This project is a tutorial how to write a FORTH alike implementation on a c64.
 This project is only just started... so there is no finished product yet.
-It is an ongoing text where to I will contribute whenever I see fit.
+It is an ongoing text to which I will contribute whenever I see fit.

 **WARNING: I never used Forth** so I am making this application while I am learning.
 So don't use this text as a reference nor as a FORTH manual...
 This is pure a fun project.

+**UPDATE:** I changed the projectname from **edFORTH64** to **aStackLanguage** since I don't want to be limited by FORTH syntax or implementation.
+Perhabs I will conform to FORTH later, but now I will be free to experiment.

 This project is part of my **bare commodore 64** project.

 > The **bare commodore64** project aims to build programs on the c64 without any existing tools: only **BASIC V2** and manually translated machine code are allowed, except for tools that are build by the **bare commodore 64** project itself.
 So no existing compilers and helping tools, nor any form of cross-development.
 Since I am not a masochist, I allow the use of a commodore emulator, and the use of a modern editor to write code.
-(But the only thing you can do is to copy-paste the code from the editor in the emulator, so emulating typing things in.
-No transfers of files from PC to the c64 or it's drive)
+But the only thing you can do is to copy-paste the code from the editor in the emulator, so emulating typing things in.
+(The VICE emulator has a paste function that allows this)

 ## Introduction